tdilauro/Simplified-wiki/User-Profiles,-cases-and-requirements.md

 ## Research and Reference User (R&RU)

 **Use Cases**
-* As a Researcher and Reference Users I want to conduct a catalog search or category browse
+* As a Researcher and Reference User I want to conduct a catalog search or category browse
-* As a Researcher wants to download books
+* As a Researcher I want want to download eBooks for repeat reference
-* is a public library user
+* As a public library User I want to conduct a catalog search or category browse
-* reads the relevant chapters
+* As a Researcher and Reference User I only want to read the relevant chapters
-* Bookmarks catalogue items (books) for borrowing
+* As a Research and Reference User I want to Bookmark catalogue items (books) for borrowing
-* wants to capture notes about methods in notes, or Evernote on her mobile phone / tablet when on  a job site
+* As a I Research and Reference User I want to capture notes about methods in notes, or Evernote on her mobile phone / tablet when on  a job site

 ## Leisure and Entertainment (L&EU)
-* Commuter
+**Commuter**
+As a Commuter I want to read medium length works
+As a

 * Bibliophile